-- Functions generally are performed clearly and effectively
+- Functions generally performed clearly and effectively

 - Generally accurate pronunciation, grammar, fluency and vocabulary

-- The University has established a standard base salary schedule setting a minimum level of pay for all TA/GA/GRA positions, one at the master’s level (a student who does not have a master’s degree or does not have at least 30 hours of graduate work) and one at the doctoral level.
+- The University has established a standard base salary schedule setting a minimum level of pay for all graduate assistantship positions, one at the master’s level (a student who does not have a master’s degree or does not have at least 30 hours of graduate work) and one at the doctoral level.